RayHightower/RayHightower.com/_posts/2022-05-16-inspired-by-success.markdown

 ---
 <img src="/images/restoration_hardware_restaurant_nashville.jpg" align="center" width="600" padding="10" alt="Restoration Hardware in Nashville, TN" title="Restoration Hardware in Nashville, TN" />

 It is exciting to be inspired by success.
-Whenever I notice a business executing successfully, I ask myself this question: “How can I emulate this level of excellence within Bridgetown Partners?"
+Whenever I notice a business executing well, I ask myself this question: “How can I emulate this level of excellence within [Bridgetown Partners](https://bridgetownpartners.com)?"

 Recent inspirational experience: Restoration Hardware in Nashville, Tennessee.